 The State Disability Insurance (SDI) plan shall be integrated with County sick leave to prevent compensation duplication during leave and to allow an employee to receive up to full pay by the combination of benefits.
-An employee who receives more than one hundred-percent (100%) of their wages while receiving SDI and sick leave will pay the amount in-excess of one hundred percent (100%) of their wages to the County.
+Employees shall work with the Human Resources Department to coordinate these benefits.
+An employee who receives more than one hundred percent (100%) of their wages while receiving SDI and sick leave will pay the amount in-excess of one hundred percent (100%) of their wages to the County.